Changes are in Bold

 §5.
 Should a designated holiday occur while an employee is on approved vacation leave, said day shall count as a holiday, not vacation leave.

 §1.
 Employees shall be credited four personal leave days annually at the beginning of each year.
 Employees in their first and final year of employment shall earn one personal leave day quarterly provided the employee is on the payroll for at least 60 consecutive days between each quarterly period as follows:

 a.
 January 1 and March 31.

 d.
 October 1 and December 31.

-§3.
-Employees may not use any personal leave until completing 90 days employment with the City, unless in the event of extraordinary circumstances, the Department Director or designee approves such use.
-Personal leave unable to be used due to the 90 day provision shall be carried over to the succeeding year.
+§4.
+Employees may not use any personal leave until completing 90 days employment with the City, unless in emergency circumstances, the Department Director or designee approves such use.
+Personal leave subject to the 90 day provision shall be carried over to the succeeding year.

 a.
 One working day for each month up to one year of service.